ArtemChig/UE5-Weapon-System/README.md

-# Weapon System v1.0.0 for Unreal Engine 5.3.2
+# Weapon System v1.0.1 for Unreal Engine 5.3.2

-This is the first version of my **Weapon System** for **Counter Strike 2** ported in Unreal Engine, but it can be used for any other project you are working on.
-I plan to improve it in the future, so if you're interested, stay tuned for updates!
+This is the v1.0.1 version of my **Weapon System** for **Counter Strike 2** ported in Unreal Engine, but it can be used for any other project you are working on.
+I plan to improve it in the future, so if you're interested, stay tuned for updates

 ---